LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code2/README.md

 **var whatIsIt string**
 **secret := "CYtZBsWZaZliYZocWLZlXuZZYWYeYXZsXeZXtXWpXeRYYYd!ZnYeWXoYXasnX,WXWrWPoAdWesnciGenWr"**

-**Hint : บางครั้งตัวอักษรที่พบบ่อยก็อาจไม่มีความหมาย และคุณอาจจะต้องเดินซิกแซกเพื่อถึงจุดหมาย**

-**Hint : Sometimes the most common characters are meaningless.
+**Hint : Sometimes the high frequency of characters are meaningless.
 You may have to zigzag walk to reach your destination.**

 - Please submit a simple code that solves the Mysterious Code 2 (.zip) via this link : https://bit.ly/LMWNMysteriousCode2